-Similar in appearance, but huge differences, fool.
-Our Super Duty Fans are a clean sheet design to specifically move big air from the heavens, for years.
+Similar in appearance, but huge differences.
+Our Super Duty Fans are a clean sheet design to specifically move big air from the heavens, and address the special needs of a ceiling fan with regards to airflow and safety.
 The motors are suitable for vertical orientation, the airflow shape is manipulated for even cooling, the round frame is shaped specifically to resist twisting and distorting when hung, and the steel crossbar frame holds it all together firmly and provides a safe mounting system.
-Simpleton.

 Where is it made?

 Why?
 Are you going to come steal them?
 You are making me nervous with all these questions.
 We assemble and distribute our fans at our global headquarters facility in Pilot Point, Texas, USA.
 Parts are manufactured in the US and worldwide, and all the motors are from US companies like Leeson and Marathon.
 We have a watchdog named Sammie, our VP & Managing Director of Facility Security.
 He will trip you!